squidfunk/mkdocs-material/docs/reference/tooltips.md

 ### Adding abbreviations

-Abbreviations can be defined by using a special syntax similar to [links] and [footnotes], starting with a `*` and immediately followed by the term or acronym to be associated in square brackets:
+Abbreviations can be defined by using a special syntax similar to URLs and [footnotes], starting with a `*` and immediately followed by the term or acronym to be associated in square brackets: